Technical FAQ

 Serato Markers2 tag — how it works

-DJ Cue Bridge decodes this payload, extracts the cue points and loops, and re-encodes them in the target format.
-Because everything is tag-based, no Serato library file is needed — just the audio files themselves.
+DJ Cue Bridge decodes that payload, extracts cue points and loops, and re-encodes them for the target format.
+Because the data lives in the audio file, no Serato library folder is needed — just the audio files themselves.

 Serato supports up to 8 hot cues (0–7) and 9 loop slots.
 Rekordbox XML also supports 8 pads.
 If you see fewer cue points than expected:

-• Serato stores "empty" slots as cue points with no color and no name — DJ Cue Bridge skips those.
+• Serato stores "empty" slots as cue entries with no color and no name — DJ Cue Bridge skips those blank placeholders.

 • If the Serato Markers2 tag is corrupted or uses an unsupported encoding variant, decoding may fail silently for individual entries.